My Bet? Canadian Banks

 Many superlatives come to the mind when I try to describe the banking sector in Canada.
-American consider Canadian banks as a risk-averse industry which is not greedy enough; when Europeans on the other hand tend to think that despite being less risk-seeking than their American peers, the Canadian industry remains aggressive.
+Americans consider Canadian banks as a risk-averse industry which is not greedy enough, while Europeans, on the other hand, tend to think that despite being less risk-seeking than their American peers, the Canadian industry remains aggressive.

-Well the reality is probably right in the middle of these two perceptions.
+Well, the reality is probably right in the middle of these two perceptions.
 Moderation is probably the main strength of The True North Country.
-I personally have a long view on Canada for many reasons, but if I had to sell you one it would be that Canada can be approached as an emerging country within developed ones.
+I personally have a long view on Canada for many reasons, but if I had to sell you one, it would be that Canada can be approached as an emerging country within developed ones.
 From infrastructures to the management of unexploited lands, I strongly believe this country is far from being at maturity.
 In contradiction with the idea that Canada investment should only be about natural resources, let me explain to you why holding some Canadian banks in your portfolio is a good bet.

 Source: Bloomberg terminal data

-(sovereign curve yoy: Canada witnessed the strongest shift upward)
+(Sovereign curve yoy: Canada witnessed the strongest shift upward)

 Source: Bloomberg terminal data